mykh/Data-Logger-Arduino/README.md

 Arduino-based sensors logger
 ============================

-This device was developed to log data from motion sensors, temperature sensors and analog inputs to SD card.
+The purpose of this device is to record data from motion sensors, temperature sensors (based on DS18B20 chip) and analog input to an SD card in CSV (comma-separated values) format so you can easily export the data to Microsoft Excel or LibreOffice Calc.
-It also provides easy access to data and configuration through terminal software.
-List of supported commands:
+This Logger also provides easy access to data and configurations through terminal software on the go.
+Here is a list of supported commands:
 * ls -  list root directory contents;
 * cat file - print file;
 * rm file - remove file;